Maia-Everett/lintian.eu/_posts/2024-08-30-warcraft-retrospective-33.md

 I remember how, when news surfaced that The Frozen Throne would return to Draenor, the community I was in began speculating how it would be possible.
 Were we going to time travel into the past?
 Did we find a duplicate of it?
 Or perhaps it only *mostly* exploded, but a shard survived?
 It's funny how, in the end, Blizzard used all three of these ideas --- two of them, much later, [in the same WoW expansion](https://warcraft.wiki.gg/wiki/World_of_Warcraft:_Warlords_of_Draenor).

-Blizzard just can't let go of Draenor, which brings into the question the point of blowing it up in the first place.
+Blizzard just can't let go of Draenor, which brings into question the point of blowing it up in the first place.
 Of course, they might have simply regretted it.

 We're not even going to do anything particularly Draenor-y here.
 Here in Outland, we're concerned with finding Illidan (Vashj knows that he's here, but not why).
 We're not dealing with orcs (much) nor with the Alliance Expedition (which [definitely isn't even here](https://warcraft.wiki.gg/wiki/Honor_Hold), right?).
 This place could just as easily have been any Legion-occupied world, and all the map designers would have to do would be replacing the orc models with demon ones.